Owen-Leishman/rp-pico-tlc5940/README.md

 Example code for how to use a tlc5940 chip with the raspberry pi pico

 Requires:
+  Pins 1-5 (or any 5 concurent gpio pins)
-  Pins 1-5 (can be changed manually, but must be consecutive) PIO0 (can not run concurently with other programs even though it only uses SM0)
+  PIO0 (can not run concurently with other programs even though it only uses SM0)

 Supports:
   Gray Scale Output (12 bit, 16 channel),
-  Encoding
+  Encoding,
+  Varied refresh rate

 Does not currently support:
   Dot Correction,
-  Varied Refresh Rates (although it is not to complex to change manually),
   LOD: Led Open Detection,
   TEF: Thermal Error Flag